SAP Commerce Cloud 2211: What's New and Why It Matters

 What the AI recommendations do:

-- Personalised product suggestions — ML models analyse browsing history, purchase patterns, and similar customer profiles to recommend products
+- Personalised product suggestions: ML models analyse browsing history, purchase patterns, and similar customer profiles

-- Search-aware recommendations — recommendations factor in what a customer searched for, not just what they viewed
+- Search-aware recommendations: they factor in what a customer searched for, not just what they viewed

-- Continuous learning — models update as customer behaviour changes, so recommendations improve over time
+- Continuous learning: models update as customer behaviour changes

-These aren’t third-party integrations — they’re built into Commerce Cloud and configured through the Backoffice.
+These aren’t third-party integrations.
+They’re built into Commerce Cloud and configured through the Backoffice.
 For more advanced personalisation (cross-channel, predictive), combine with SAP CDP and Emarsys.
+That’s where things get really interesting.
+Prima vista the built-in recommendations look basic, but once you connect them to CDP segment data the results get surprisingly good.

 What Changed for B2B Commerce?

 Thirty-nine per cent of B2B buyers are willing to spend $500K+ per online order, up from 28% two years prior.
 Twenty per cent are willing to spend $1M+, up from 15% (McKinsey, 2024).
-As B2B transaction sizes grow, the platform features supporting those transactions need to keep pace.
+As B2B transaction sizes grow, the platform needs to keep pace.
+2211 takes a solid step forward.

 Unit-level orders.
-B2B users can now view order history across their entire organisational unit — not just their own orders.
-A procurement manager sees orders from their team members and subordinate units.
-Access is read-only for other users’ orders, maintaining data security.
+B2B users can now view order history across their entire organisational unit, not just their own orders.
+A procurement manager sees orders from team members and subordinate units.
+Read-only for other users’ orders, so data security stays intact.

 Enhanced PunchOut.
 The PunchOut module now supports SAP Ariba Level 1+ and Level 2.
-Level 2 allows buying organisations to search for PunchOut items within their procurement application — buyers don’t need to leave their procurement system to browse your catalogue.
+Level 2 allows buying organisations to search for PunchOut items within their procurement application.
+Buyers don’t need to leave their procurement system to browse your catalogue.
+Spot on for B2B usability.

 S/4HANA integration improvements.
 Tighter integration with SAP S/4HANA for order-to-cash: real-time pricing, credit limit checks, inventory availability (ATP), and invoice data.
 B2B customers see accurate, current information throughout their buying process.